itrustmachines/bns-java-client/itm-bns-sample/doc/callback_en.md

   }
   ```

 ### obtainMerkleProof

-**Before verifying the receipt, BNS Client will call `Get Merkle proof API` to request the `merkleProof` of those to be verified receipts from the BNS Server.
+**Before verifying the receipt, BNS Client will request the `merkleProof` of those to be verified receipts from the Server.
 The Merkle Proof is evidence of receipt verification.
 BNS Client will use Merkle proof to verify the receipt whether receipt is in the TP-merkle tree.
-Developers can implement the code in `obtainMerkleProof` method to callback the `merkleProof`**
+Developers can implement the code in `obtainMerkleProof` method to callback the `merkleProof`.**

 - [MerkleProof.java](../../spo-common-domain-objects/src/main/java/com/itrustmachines/common/vo/MerkleProof.java)